 By keeping your blood glucose levels controlled, long-term complications can be avoided.
 High blood glucose can quickly damage the blood vessels leading to microvascular (tiny blood vessels) and macrovascular (large blood vessels) complications.

 In type 2 diabetes, both men and women can already present symptoms of nerve damage after a diagnosis.
 At this point, getting blood glucose in control can prevent further damage.
 People who fail to have their blood glucose managed are likely to lose sensation in their feet.
-Some of the signs of uncontrolled blood sugar in men’s feet include:
+Some of the signs and symptoms of uncontrolled high blood sugar in men’s feet include:

 - Tingling or numbness